Second Language Teaching

 Associate in Science – Educational Paraprofessional with a specialization in Second Language Teaching (60-62 credits)

-The AS degree for Educational Paraprofessionals with a specialization in Second Language Teaching (SLT) will prepare students to work as assistants with English as a Second Language (ESL) students in various classroom settings, including public and private, K-12 and adult education settings, locally and abroad.
+The Associate in Science (AS) degree for Educational Paraprofessionals with a specialization in Second Language Teaching (SLT) will prepare students to work as assistants with English as a Second Language (ESL) students in various classroom settings, including public and private, K-12 and adult education settings, locally and abroad.
 The program is intended to serve ESL teachers and assistants presently working in the field to update and refine their skills and individuals preparing for work in the field of ESL.

 Certificate of Competence – Educational Paraprofessionals Emphasis: Teaching English to Speakers of Other Languages (21 credits)

-The Certificate of Competence in TESOL (Teaching English to Speakers of Other Languages) will prepare students to work as ESL assistants and teachers in various educational settings.
-This certificate will serve to upgrade the job skills of in-service Educational Paraprofessionals in the Hawai‘i Department of Education (HIDOE) to work with English as a Second Language (ESL) students, provide TESOL certification to in-service content teachers in the HIDOE, and provide TESOL certification necessary for students to work as ESL assistants and teachers in many international settings.
+The Certificate of Competence (CO) for Educational Paraprofessionals with an emphasis in TESOL will prepare students to work as ESL assistants and teachers in various educational settings.
+This certificate will serve to upgrade job skills of in-service educational paraprofessionals in the Hawai‘i Department of Education (HIDOE) to work with ESL students, provide TESOL certification to in-service content teachers in the HIDOE, and provide TESOL certification necessary for students to work as ESL assistants and teachers in many international settings.

 Program Information